maarongross/cse15l-lab-reports/lab-report-2-week-4.md

 - Here is a [link](https://github.com/ezhou413/markdown-parse/blob/main/broken-test-file.md) to the test file that caused my group to make this change.
 - Here is the symptom that was caused by this faulty input.
 - ![Image](lab 2 bad output 2.png)
-- The test file that we used caused an infinite loop in the MarkdownParse.java file, which caused a memory leak.
-Our updated MarkdownParse.java file now is able to stop this memory leak from happening by preventing what caused it by looking for extra parameters in the test file.
+- The test file that we used caused an infinite loop in the MarkdownParse.java file.
+Our updated MarkdownParse.java file now is able to stop this from happening since the variable currentIndex is always incremented for every loop iteration, so the program now cannot loop infinitely.
 ## Third Example
 ![Image](lab 2 code change 3.png)
 - Here is a [link](https://github.com/wross3150/markdown-parse/blob/main/test-file2.md) to the test file that caused my group to make this change.